 Shave the tail region using an electric shaver and disinfect the tail by applying povidone-iodine solution.

 Cut down the tail using surgical scissors.
 Cut tail skin using a No. 11 scalpel and reveal the tail bone.
+Sew up the skin at the tail region with absorbable surgical sutures in a vertical mattress suture to prevent the animal from chewing the sutures.

 Remove any muscle, soft tissue and periosteum.

-Detach the tail bone at each joint and transfer the bone fragment to a 100 mm plastic dish containing sterile saline.
+Detach the tail bone at each joint and transfer the bone fragment to a 100 mm plastic dish containing sterile saline

-Sew up the skin at the tail region with absorbable surgical sutures in a vertical mattress suture to prevent the animal from chewing the sutures.
+.

 Implant 4 pieces of VCS beads (cylinder of 4.8 mm diameter and 4.8 mm height, 1.25 mg vancomycin per piece of bead) into the marrow cavity using curved tweezers (Figure 2E).